theocrithary/Terraform_PowerFlex45/README.md

       - PowerFlex-data IP Source: Manual Entry
       - PowerFlex-data IP Address: 192.168.10.73 (a seperate IP assigned as the VIP for the MDM cluster)
 ```
-# Install the SDC client on a Linux host
+# Step 5: Install the SDC client on a Linux host

 ### RHEL
 - Obtain the following files from the complete SW package and transfer to Linux host